-If during a heating cycle the limit control senses an abnormally high temperature and opens, the control board de-energizes the gas valve and the combustion blower while the circulating blower ramps up to 1st stage heat speed.
+If during a heating cycle the limit control senses an abnormally high temperature and opens, the control board deenergizes the gas valve and the combustion blower while the circulating blower at first stage heat stage speed.
 The circulating blower remains energized until the limits are closed.